bishnu-suyel/Suyel_Bishnu_car/3_GetInfoTestCases.md

     }}
     ]
 ```
-If no car with the given searchKey is found throws an exeption `'nothing found with given searchkey'`.
+If no car with the given searchKey is found returns a null.
-If a parameter searchKey is missing, an exeption `'missing parameter'` is thrown.
+If a parameter searchKey is missing, null will be returned.

 ### Test 1: searchKey 1
 Test uses the default data.